 A great product and plan mean nothing if nobody knows about it.
 Every entrepreneur must be a salesperson.
 They must sell the value proposition of their ideas and services.
 Founders need to pitch themselves as capable leaders.

-Beyond sales skills comes market awareness.
-Marketing brings ideas and customers together.
+Beyond sales skills needed, there comes market awareness.
+Marketing business strategy brings ideas and customers together.
 It’s the megaphone announcing your product to the world.

 Entrepreneurs use marketing campaigns and craft brand messages to hook consumers.
 They transform onlookers into paying customers.